scottspace/scottspace.github.io/aboutme.md

 from within google, where i do "applied ai."  that's business speak for modeling phenomena with tensor calculus and computational graphs, optimized through deep learning, reinforcement learning, generative adversarial networks, and more.

+if that sounds like mumbo jumbo, don't worry. we'll get to it.  :-)